sentry007/tap_card/README.md

 #### Payload Optimization

-Atlas Linq pre-generates and caches payloads for **0ms sharing lag**:
+AtlasLinq pre-generates and caches payloads for **0ms sharing lag**:

 ```dart
 // Cached in ProfileData